-The costs involved with traveling to receive medical attention can be significant when you factor in acccommodation, meals, and related expenses.
+The costs involved with traveling to receive medical attention can be significant when you factor in accommodation, meals, and related expenses.

 Find out how to claim your CRA medical travel expenses.